hwangsab/EE-399-HW2/README.md

 ## Computational Results:

 ### Usage
-To run the code, simply run the Python file hw2.py in any Python environment.
+To run the code, simply run the Python file `hw2.py` in any Python environment.
 The output will be printed to the console and displayed in a pop-up window.
-The matplotlib library is required to display the 2D error landscape plot.
+The `matplotlib` library is required to display the images in the form of a plot.

 #### Problem 1: Finding Minimum Error and Optimizing Parameters
 The resultant cosine model fits over the data with optimized parameters with values as follows: